synergycodes/overflow-ui/README.md

-[//]: # "This README file is part of the overflow-ui documentation website (check overview.mdx)"
+[//]: # "This README file is part of the Overflow UI documentation website (check overview.mdx)"

 A React library for creating node-based user interfaces and diagram-driven apps.
 Built to work seamlessly with React Flow, it provides a collection of ready-to-use components and templates that simplify the development of visual editors, workflows, and interactive diagrams.